Shyam-surya-P/proshop-demo/README.md

 Guide users through getting your code up and running on their own system.
 Include any dependencies and prerequisites.

-For Installation\n
+For Installation

 npm install

-For Running Use\n
+For Running Use

 npm run dev